 Agriculture Investor Visa

-Panama also has an agriculture investor visa program to allow foreigners to become permanent residents through investments in land.
-To qualify, the applicant must invest a minimum of $60,000 in an agricultural business in areas approved by the government.
+Panama also has an agricultural investor visa program that allows foreigners to become permanent residents through land investments.
+To qualify, the applicant must invest at least $60,000 in an agricultural business in government-approved areas.

 Once approved, the visa is valid for six years and can be renewed every two years.
 It is important to note that an investor on this visa program does NOT qualify to become a permanent resident, but it could be an option if you were planning to get involved in agriculture anyway.